slackapi/bolt-python/docs/_steps/creating_workflow_step.md

 After instantiating a `WorkflowStep`, you can pass it into `app.step()`.
 Behind the scenes, your app will listen and respond to the workflow step’s events using the callbacks provided in the configuration object.

+Alternatively, workflow steps can also be created using the `WorkflowStepBuilder` class alongside a decorator pattern.
+For more information, including an example of this approach, [refer to the documentation](https://slack.dev/bolt-python/api-docs/slack_bolt/workflows/step/step.html#slack_bolt.workflows.step.step.WorkflowStepBuilder).

 </div>

 <div>